 Who we are

 The Board of the Law Commission is responsible for its strategic governance.
-The Board consists of the Chair, four other Commissioners, the Chief Executive, and two Non-Executive Board Members, the Head of Legal Services and the Head of Corporate Services.
+The Board consists of the Chair, four other Commissioners, the Chief Executive, up to three Non-Executive Board Members, the Head of Legal Services and the Head of Corporate Services.

-One of the recommendations of the 2013 Triennial Review of the Law Commission was that the Commission would benefit from the introduction of Non-Executive Board Members, who would provide a level of support, independent challenge and expertise to the Commissioners when meeting as a Board.
-The Non-Executive Board Members’ role would relate to the strategic management of the Commission but not to individual law reform projects.
-The Commission has to date recruited two such Non-Executive Board Members.
+One of the recommendations of the 2013 Triennial Review of the Law Commission was that the Commission would benefit from the introduction of up to two Non-Executive Board Members, who would provide support, independent challenge and expertise on issues of governance and strategic management.

 The Commissioners are supported by a Chief Executive and about 20 members of the Government Legal Service, two Parliamentary Counsel (who draft the Bills to reform and consolidate the law), and a number of research assistants, who are usually recently qualified law graduates.

 The Chair promotes the role and work of the Law Commission and is its principal public face.
 He or she leads the Commissioners and represents their views to Ministers and other stakeholders.
 The Chair also leads on particular law reform projects and has special responsibility for overseeing the Commission’s consolidation and statute law repeals work.

 Sir Peter Fraser